Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 0x40 - FPGA\_RESET\_DEVICE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The BMC can send the FPGA\_RESET\_DEVICE command to reset FPGA
-device(s) or SC FW.
+The BMC can send the FPGA\_RESET\_DEVICE command to reset FPGA device(s) or SC FW.
 For SC reset (warm reset), the satellite
 controller firmware responds with the status and reboots itself.
-In
-the Alveo U30 the reset command will reset both the FPGA devices
+In Alveo U30, the reset command will reset both the FPGA devices
-(ZYNQ1 and ZYNQ2), due to an existing HW limitation.
+(ZYNQ1 and ZYNQ2) and internally, both PS (Processing Subsystem) and PL (Programmable Logic) will reload from flash device.

 *Table:* **FPGA\_RESET\_DEVICE Server BMC Request**